 Without a clear destination, you’ll wander aimlessly in the wilderness.
-You need to have proper performance goals to stay on targets.
-Yes, your manager will develop goals for you to accomplish during your first three months of your new job.
+You need to have proper performance goals to stay on target.
+Yes, your manager will develop goals for you to accomplish during the first three months of your new job.

 However, you should have your own goals while preparing the 30-60-90 day sales plan.